Recording & mixing

-If day or half-day bookings run over time the extra time will be charged at hourly rates according to the same principle, and must be paid in cash at the end of the session.
+If day or half-day bookings run over time the extra time will be charged at hourly rates according to the same principle, and must be paid immediately at the end of the session.

 Studio bookings for recording & mixing sessions must be paid for in full, in advance.

 Any bookings which have been agreed in principle but not yet paid for will only be considered tentative until paid for in full.
 Marketstall Recording may choose to offer calendar dates of tentative bookings to other clients in order to mitigate risk of non-payment or late notice cancellation.
 In this case we will contact the client with the tentative booking to let you know your date is no longer available and try to find another alternative.

 Any booking cancelled by the client with more than 7 days notice can either be refunded in full or re-arranged for another suitable date without penalty.

 Any booking cancelled by the client with less than 7 days notice will be charged at 100% of the full amount if Marketstall Recording is unable to find another booking for the same date, time and duration.

-Marketstall Recording's Mastering service includes up to three rounds of back-and-forth:
+Marketstall Recording's Mastering service includes a first draft and up to two further rounds of revisions:

-The client delivers the files and guidance and Marketstall does a round of first-draft Masters
+The client delivers the files and guidance and Marketstall Recording does the first-draft

-If the client requires any changes they contact Marketstall with detailed notes, which we will then implement and send a second round of Masters
+If the client requires any changes they will send us detailed notes, which we will then implement and send a second round of Masters

-If the client requires any further changes they contact Marketstall with detailed notes, which we will then implement and send a third and final round of Masters
+If the client requires any further changes they will send us detailed notes, which we will then implement and send a third and final round of Masters